federicodip/federicodip/README.md

 ## Hi there 👋

-### My name is Federico, and I'm an AI Engineer.
+### My name is Federico, and I'm an AI Engineer with expertise in humanities scholarship:

-I bring a unique blend of technical expertise and classical scholarship to the table, with:
 - 🎓 A **B.Sc. in Software Engineering** 🤖
 - 🏺 A **Ph.D. in Classical Languages** 📜